-- Berkeley Half Marathon Packet Pickup on Friday and Saturday, November 16th and 17th, 2018
+- The Berkeley Half Marathon Packet Pickup on Friday, Feb 25th and Saturday, Feb 26th, 2022

 - Some opportunities include: Informational/Directional Volunteers, Distribution of Medals and Water, Runner and Spectator Shuttle Assistance, Distribution of Heatsheets, Distribution of Medals, Green Team, Shirt Exchange

 - Race Day Aid Stations along Route on Sunday, Feb, 27, 2022

 The Berkeley Half Marathon requires that you read and adhere to all volunteer guidelines.
 We expect all volunteers to act in such a manner to help create a positive, safe, and fun atmosphere for all runners and spectators.
 As race week approaches, your group captain will be provided with more detailed information about your role.
 If you have any questions or comments about our guidelines, or need any additional information, please contact us at [email protected]berkeleyhalfmarathon.com

 The Berkeley Half Marathon Volunteer Code of Conduct and Guidelines

 The Berkeley Half Marathon Volunteer Code of Conduct

 - Conduct yourself as a positive, informative member of our volunteer team.
 Consider how long these runners have been training for, and help to celebrate their accomplishments!

 - Follow all directions from your volunteer captain.
 These directions are in place for the safety of our runners and spectators.

 - Refrain from using profane, harassing, or any other language which could be considered offensive while volunteering.